mllightitup/useful_things/README.md

 In progress:

 1. Async requests - DONE
-2. Curseforge API - REWORKING
+2. Curseforge API - DONE

 Not started: